 The ACL is management's estimate of the amount of expected credit losses over the life of the loan portfolio, or the amount of amortized cost basis not expected to be collected, at the balance sheet date.
 This estimate encompasses information about historical events, current conditions and reasonable and supportable economic forecasts.
 Determining the amount of the ACL is complex and requires extensive judgment by management about matters that are inherently uncertain.
-Uncertainty remains around the impact the continually evolving COVID-19 situation will have on the economy broadly, and on our borrowers specifically.
-In light of this uncertainty, we believe it is possible that the ACL estimate could change, potentially materially, in future periods, in either direction.
-Changes in the ACL may result from changes in current economic conditions, our economic forecasts, loan portfolio composition and circumstances not currently known to us that may impact the financial condition and operations of our borrowers, among other factors.
+Given the current level of economic uncertainty, the complexity of the ACL estimate and level of management judgment required, we believe it is possible that the ACL estimate could change, potentially materially, in future periods.
+Changes in the ACL may result from changes in current economic conditions, our economic forecast, loan portfolio composition and circumstances not currently known to us that may impact the financial condition and operations of our borrowers, among other factors.